 Kentucky Assistive Technology Service (KATS) Network Coordinating Center - housing and technology Web site including sites for older Kentuckians, financial assistance and other organizations.

 National Service To Employment Project (NextSTEP) - create tools and materials, conducts research, provides technical assistance, and creates demonstration projects focusing on people with disabilities in volunteer and community-service roles.

-NFB-NEWSLINE - a free service offered by the National Federation of the Blind (NFB) that give print-disabled individuals acess to over 300 national and local publications and wire feeds as well as TV listings.
+NFB-NEWSLINE - a free service offered by the National Federation of the Blind (NFB) that give print-disabled individuals access to over 300 national and local publications and wire feeds as well as TV listings.

 Ragged Edge magazine - another popular disability related e-magazine.

 Self Advocacy Toolkit - an innovative website specifically for people with intellectual and developmental disabilities to help them advocate for themselves and take charge of their lives.